IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_identity_preference.html.markdown

 # ibm_iam_identity_preference

-Create, update, and delete iam_identity_preferences with this resource.
+Update and delete iam_identity_preferences with this resource.

 ## Example Usage